apostrophe-module

 The promise will not resolve until all of the event handlers have resolved, in the order they were registered.
 Note that it is OK for event handlers to return a simple value rather than a promise, in which case they resolve immediately.

-Any extra parameters passed after name
+Any extra parameters passed after name are passed to

 the event handlers as parameters, in the order given.